ppmd/coulomb_kmc/README.rst

 Introduction
 ------------
-Git repository for FMM based KMC algorithms.
+Git repository for FMM-KMC implementation based on the algorithm in <paper link>.

 Installation
 ------------

 Requires the PPMD project found here: